SleepAPI/SleepAPI/CONTRIBUTING.md

 ## Quality Assurance

 Please write automated tests for any new functionality added.
-There are plenty of examples in the code, they are written using [Jest][jest].
+There are plenty of examples in the code, they are written using vitest for common/frontend and bun:test in backend (jest/vitest compatible).

 ## Commit standard